anmarjarjees/TypeScript-Intro/README.md

 ```
 tsc --init
 ```
-Please refer to my changes/comments with "AJ" in the "tsconfig.json" file
+** Dear students, please refer to my changes/comments with "AJ" in the "tsconfig.json" file**

 ## For an empty tsconfig.json file:
 In case you have created any empty tsconfig file: